 Address: Via de Servi, 66R, 50122, Florence

-8 Admire Antique Armour at the Stibbert Museum
+8. Admire Antique Armour at the Stibbert Museum

 Address: Via Federigo Stibbert 26, 50134, Florence

-9 Peek through Ancient Telescopes at Museo Galileo
+9. Peek through Ancient Telescopes at Museo Galileo

 Address: Piazza dei Giudici 1, Florence

-10 Sightsee aboard the Hop-On Hop-Off Tour Bus
+10. See the Sights from the Hop-On Hop-Off Tour Bus

-11 Learn about Nature at La Specola (Natural History Museum)
+11. Learn about Nature at La Specola (Natural History Museum)